turbomanage/GCP_demos/covid19/pipeline.md

 Note that the first value of new_deaths is negative.
 This happens when a county revises the cumulative total downward for some reason.
 Now we have a view that computes the daily new cases for us, which is going to be very useful for our dashboard.

 ### Store only the most recent totals
 In addition to showing the daily new cases, we'll want to show the total number of cases on a dashboard.
 In order to support this, let's extract just the latest data for each county.
-We could filter by today's or yesterday's date, but won't always work because some counties report later than others.
+We could filter by today's or yesterday's date, but that won't always work because some counties report later than others.
 Therefore, we just want the latest data for each county.
 Once again, a BigQuery navigation function comes to the rescue.
 We'll define the same window again but now select only the first row in the window, which represents the most recent data regardless of the specific date.
 The resulting view looks like this:
 ```sql
 CREATE VIEW IF NOT EXISTS covid19.most_recent_totals AS
 WITH most_recent AS (